architect/arc.codes/public/guides/upgrade.md

   - This may be useful during a transition phase, but we cannot guarantee changes will be properly reflected in both APIs
 - If you remove the `@architect/macro-http-api` macro from your app and deploy with Architect 7, CloudFormation will remove your original API (and its corresponding URL), leaving you with a fresh API and URL

-Because CloudFormation behavior is subject to change at AWS, and due to the aforementioned observed side effects, we strongly suggest existing `@architect/macro-http-api` macro users exercise caution upgrading to 7.
+Because CloudFormation behavior is subject to change at AWS, and due to the aforementioned observed side effects, we advise existing `@architect/macro-http-api` macro users exercise caution upgrading to 7.

 **If you are using `@architect/macro-http-api` in production today, you should not upgrade to Architect 7 until you've conducted field testing of your own, and are certain you are ready to transition your API URLs**.